SliceMatch: Geometry-guided Aggregation for Cross-View Pose Estimation: Conclusion

 \section{Conclusion}

 We have introduced SliceMatch, a novel, accurate, and efficient method for cross-view 3-DoF camera pose estimation.
-By splitting the horizontal FoV into slices, our architecture can learn discriminative features in terms of both localization and orientation estimation.
+By splitting the HFoV into slices, our architecture can learn discriminative features in terms of both localization and orientation estimation.
 Our proposed aggregation can select the relevant aerial image features for each ground view slice through cross-view attention, and we observe further accuracy gains by reweighing the terms in the infoNCE loss.
-By matching the aggregated slice features across views, SliceMatch achieves 19\% and 62\% lower median localization error than the previous state-of-the-art on the VIGOR and KITTI datasets.
-To construct the global descriptor for a candidate pose, only a simple weighted averaging over the aerial features is needed using precomputed masks (which represent the ground camera's frustum geometry in the aerial view).
-This formulation is highly parallelizable, leading to $3\times$ FPS of CVR, the fastest baseline.
-Through its candidate poses, SliceMatch can utilize strong priors if available, e.g.~for an initial orientation estimate, but does not require it.
+With the same VGG backbone, SliceMatch achieves 19\% and 62\% lower median localization error than the previous state-of-the-art on the VIGOR and KITTI datasets.
+A better backbone improves SliceMatch's performance even further, e.g.~with ResNet50 its 50\% lower median error on VIGOR sets a new state-of-the-art.
+To construct the global descriptor for a candidate pose, only an efficient weighted averaging over the aerial features is needed using precomputed masks (which represent the ground camera's frustum geometry in the aerial view), achieving inference at more than 150 FPS.
+SliceMatch can include available priors in its candidate poses, e.g.~for an initial orientation estimate, but does not require it.
 Future work will explore adapting pose candidates for temporal filtering and sensor fusion.